animatedmax/spring-data-geode/src/main/markdown/data-full.md

 limitations under the License.
 -->

+Spring Data for VMware GemFire brings the full power of the Spring Framework to your VMware GemFire applications.

+The primary goal of the Spring Data for VMware GemFire project is to make it easier to build highly scalable Spring powered applications using VMware GemFire for distributed data management.

-This reference guide explains how to add the Spring Session for VMware GemFire dependency to your Spring Boot or Spring Data project.
-Once the dependency has been added, refer to the [Spring Boot for Apache Geode Reference Guide](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/) and [Spring Session](https://docs.spring.io/spring-session-data-geode/docs/current/reference/html5/)for in-depth information about using the dependency.
+This reference guide explains how to add the Spring Data for VMware GemFire dependency to your project.
+Once the dependency has been added, refer to the [Spring Data for Apache Geode Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/) for in-depth information about using the dependency.

-## <a id="add-to-project"></a>Add Spring Session for VMware GemFire to a Project
+## <a id="add-to-project"></a>Add Spring Data for VMware GemFire to a Project

-The Spring Session for VMware GemFire dependency is available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
+The Spring Data for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
 Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.

-Spring Session for VMware GemFire requires users to add the GemFire repository to their projects.
+Spring Data for VMware GemFire requires users to add the GemFire repository to their projects.

-To add Spring Session for VMware GemFire to a project:
+To add Spring Data for VMware GemFire to a project:

 1. In a browser, navigate to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).